design-tokens/community-group/technical-reports/format/terminology.md

 ## <dfn>Translation tool</dfn>

-Token translation tools are tools that translate token data from one format to another.
+A token's translation tool is a tool that translates token data from one format to another.

 For example: